Rushbycmd/DR-Translations/README.md

 # DR-Translations
 Translate dungeon rampage!
 You can find them in the Translations files.
+- To contribute, copy the file you want to translate for, and the en_US file, translate the second part of the string, not the first part please.
 - Slovak - sk_SK
 - Czech - cs_CZ
 - Malay - ms_MY